jujgomezru/ESTIM/Final-Project/workshops/Workshop-1/README.md

 ### User stories

 We defined illustrative User Stories based on the main functionality of the project.
-We selected the 17 most relevant User Stories, in order to explain the main
+We selected the 17 most relevant User Stories, in order to explain the main functions we aim to achieve in the development of our project

 ### User story mapping